The Delicious Local Food of the Holy Land

 1) Za'atar Manakeesh

-The only way to wake up in Palestine is with one of these Za’atar Manakeesh.
-A popular Palestinian breakfast consisting of flattened dough, drizzled with extra virgin olive oil and ground dried za’atar.
-Cooked quickly on a high heat and eaten just as fast.
-This delicious snack is usually served with a glass of mint tea and goat cheese on the side.
+The only way to wake up in Palestine is with a fresh Za'atar Manakeesh.
+A favorite Palestinian breakfast of flattened dough drizzled with extra virgin olive oil and dried za'atar, baked quickly over high heat and eaten just as quickly.
+This wonderful morning bread is usually served with a glass of mint tea and a side of goat cheese.

 2) Warak Dawali

-A plate that has been part of the Palestinian cuisine for centuries.
-The vine leaves (Warak Dawali or Warak Inab in Arabic) are stuffed with spiced chopped up lamb meat and rice.
-Typically cooked with stuffed courgettes, as well as some beef shanks for extra grease and it’s ready for lunch!
+A dish that has graced Palestinian tables for centuries.
+Tender vine leaves (Warak Dawali, or Warak Inab in Arabic) are stuffed with spiced minced lamb and rice, traditionally cooked with stuffed courgettes and beef shanks for added richness.
+A perfect lunch worthy of any occasion.

 3) Kebab and Shish Taouk